This Circus Animal Cookie Cake is layers of vanilla cake, vanilla frosting and Circus Animal Cookies with a pink

 This cake has been on my mind for such a long time, but it’s been so hot I can’t really justify turning on the oven in my air condition-less house.
 Finally I cracked, I couldn’t wait any longer!

-To make this Circus Animal Cookie Cake, you’ll need three layers of vanilla cake, which are marbled with white and pink cake.
-Also there is an ombre vanilla buttercream with a layer of Circus Animal Cookies and pink chocolate ganache.
+To make this Circus Animal Cookie Cake, you’ll need two layers of vanilla cake, which are marbled with white and pink cake.
+Also there is an ombre vanilla frosting with a layer of Circus Animal Cookies and pink chocolate ganache.
 There are several steps to making this cake, but it is really quite easy.
 I decided to use a box mix because it was quicker, but feel free to use your favorite white cake mix here.
 However, if you’d like a homemade version, try my moist vanilla cake instead.

 When you make the cake batter, separate out some of the batter and mix in some pink food coloring.
 I like to use “gel” colors, which are thicker than traditional food coloring.
 I have the Wilton ColorRight system, but you can also buy individual dye colors at stores like Michael’s or JoAnns fabric.
 Sometimes Walmart has them too.
 You really only need a couple of tiny drops of the gel.
 Start small because you can always make it darker, but you can’t make it light!